se-rwth/se-rwth.github.io/_pages/research/Semantics.md

 [[BCR07b]](#BCR07b)
 for more detailed versions and
 [[CGR08]](#CGR08)
 for an application on class diagrams.
-Here we see the hierarchy of the mathematical model:

 The system model and its variants are used for a variety of tool embeddings of the semantic domain.
 We provide a structured approach for